edgedb/edgedb/docs/edgeql/sets.rst

   db> select 1 union (2 union (3 union 4));
   {1, 2, 3, 4}

 All values in a set must have the same type.
-For convenience, EdgeDB will *implicitly cast* values to other types, as long as there is no loss of information (e.g. converting a ``int16`` to an ``int64``).
+For convenience, Gel will *implicitly cast* values to other types, as long as there is no loss of information (e.g. converting a ``int16`` to an ``int64``).
 For a full reference, see the casting table in :ref:`Standard Library > Casts